duoduoduofeng/MultiClassPSC/README.md

   - 📁 **prepare_whole_dataset/** - How to build dataset from SCOP datasets.
   - 📁 **evaluates/** - Evaluates PDM and benchmarks.
 - 📁 **generated_data/** - Stores generated intermediate data.
+- 📁 **results/** - Stores visual results of this project like charts, flowchart, etc.